Social Media Trends: Which Platforms Should Your Dispensary Be On?

 As we’ve pointed out previously, video is surging in popularity as the price of entry drops.
 With some sources estimating that by next year, digital video will account for the vast majority of all internet traffic, those businesses that can make the leap from static to video content will be positioned to win big.
 How big?
 Hubspot reports that 72% of consumers already prefer to learn about new products or services via video.

-And as cannabis continues to permeate the mainstream and brands expand their reach, expect cannabis-themed content to make the leap between static and video content.
+As cannabis continues to permeate the mainstream and brands expand their reach, expect cannabis-themed content to make the leap between static and video content.

 As always, there’s much more to the question of how cannabis brands can best leverage the power of social media.
-Keep your eyes on our blog as we scour the latest research to bring you actionable and up-to-date information on this hot topic.
+Keep your eyes on our blog as we scour the latest research to provide actionable and up-to-date information on this hot topic.
 And if you want to bring on the awesome might of a seasoned team who spend their days strategizing how to help cannabis brands succeed…. contact us.